-And for some background on Victoria – a city that’s been called –More British Than The British – here are 10 weird, fun, interesting and downright useful facts about the city.
+And for some background on Victoria – a city that’s been called - More British Than The British - here are 10 weird, fun, interesting, and downright useful facts about Victoria, BC.

 1. Butchart Gardens

-The famous Butchart Gardens, opened in 1904, are only about a twenty five minute drive from downtown Victoria.
+The famous Butchart Gardens, which opened in 1904, are only about a twenty-five-minute drive from downtown Victoria.
 They can be appreciated in all seasons but they are particularly spectacular in spring.
 The gardens are seen by over one million people annually.

 2. Inner Harbour